 Feral cats prove quite a hit at Turkey Turquoise Coast, Kalkan.
 A large colony of cats taken care of the Kalkan Association for the Protection of Street Animals gather by the old mosque along the picturesque Kalkan beach.
 Turkey’s Istanbul, has an enduring love affair with feline friends with thousands of street cats blending in with the cityscape.
 This special connection was recently featured in the documentary, ‘Kedi’ that premiered at the 2016 !f Istanbul Independent Film Festival.
 Turkey is not unique among predominately Muslim countries for honoring cats, as the domestic cat is a revered animal in Islam.

 In Rome, about 250 feral cats reside among the ruins at Largo di Torre Argentina, some 20 feet below the street, where Julius Caesar was assassinated.
-Currently visitors can only admire the square from above.
+Currently, visitors can only admire the square from above.
 It is closed to all except a colony of stray cats and the human volunteers who operate a sanctuary for them in the south-west corner.
-It is currently undergoing a major restoration, scheduled to be completed the second half of 2021; however, the restoration should not impact the cats.
+It is currently undergoing a major restoration, scheduled to be completed in the second half of 2021; however, the restoration should not impact the cats.

 Just down the street, Rome’s Protestant Cemetery is home one of the city’s most famous semi-feral colonies.
 Cats roam around the graves of well-known British poets Keats and Shelley.
 The cemetery is one of the oldest burial grounds in continuous use in Europe (the earliest burial dates back to 1738).

 In Taiwan, the Houtong Coal Mine, Ecological Park, has a footbridge, complete with ears and tail, connecting the station to Cat Village where some 80 cats roam, and the coal village has become transformed into a cat tourist destination, where many stray cats roam around the station.
-The park also consists of Japanese era buildings, coal processing plants, mining transport bridge, educational exhibits, and museums.
+The park also consists of Japanese era buildings, coal processing plants, mining transport bridges, educational exhibits, and museums.

 Japan’s Kishi’s stationmaster Tara, an infamous cat tourism figure

 Japan’s Kishi’s stationmaster the cat, is also a huge cat tourism destination.
-The original stationmaster, Tama had very cat like duties, including napping in her office (a converted ticket booth) for an unlimited supply of cat food.
+The original stationmaster, Tama had very cat-like duties, including napping in her office (a converted ticket booth) for an unlimited supply of cat food.
 For years, the train journey was lightly traveled.
 As a result, Nankai Electric Railway, which managed the route, closed down in 2004 due to financial difficulties.

 In 2007, after Wakayama Electric Railway took over the Kishigawa Line, the company appointed Tama, a cat owned by a local shop-keeping family, to serve as stationmaster as a way to revitalize the route.
 Tama’s cuteness was exploited wherever possible – from the chairs to the cakes in the cafe to the cat-shaped station building itself.
 The idea is so successful Wakayama Electric Railway now operates three themed trains: Strawberry Train, Tama Train and Toy Train.